githubharald/CTCDecoder/README.md

 * Prefix Search Decoding: best-first search through tree of labelings.
 File: `PrefixSearch.py` \[1\]
 * Beam Search Decoding: iteratively searches for best labeling in a tree of labelings, optionally uses a character-level LM.
 File: `BeamSearch.py` \[2\] \[5\]
 * Token Passing: searches for most probable word sequence.
 The words are constrained to those contained in a dictionary.
 Can be extended to use a word-level LM.
 File: `TokenPassing.py` \[1\]
-* Lexicon Search: use approximation from best path decoding to find similar words in dictionary and return the one with highest score.
+* Lexicon Search: computes approximation with best path decoding to find similar words in dictionary.
+Returns the one with highest score.
 File: `LexiconSearch.py` \[3\]
 * Loss: calculates probability and loss of a given text in the RNN output.
 File: `Loss.py` \[1\] \[6\]
 * Word Beam Search: TensorFlow implementation see repository [CTCWordBeamSearch](https://github.com/githubharald/CTCWordBeamSearch)

 ## Choosing the right algorithm
-[This paper](./doc/comparison.pdf) compares beam search decoding and tpassing.
+[This paper](./doc/comparison.pdf) compares beam search decoding and token passing.
 It gives suggestions when to use best path decoding, beam search decoding and token passing.

 ## Testcases

-Illustration of the **Mini example** testcase: the RNN output matrix contains 2 time-steps (t0 and t1) and 3 labels (a, b and - representing the CTC-blank).
+The RNN output matrix of the **Mini example** testcase contains 2 time-steps (t0 and t1) and 3 labels (a, b and - representing the CTC-blank).
 Best path decoding (see left figure) takes the most probable label per time-step which gives the path "--" and therefore the recognized text "" with probability 0.6\*0.6=0.36.
 Beam search, prefix search and token passing calculate the probability of labelings.
 For the labeling "a" these algorithms sum over the paths "-a", "a-" and "aa" (see right figure) with probability 0.6\*0.4+0.4\*0.6+0.4*0.4=0.64.